espacee/BossBrawl/spec/map.md

     begin framecount, ...

+Where

-where begin is an integer specifying the beginning tile framecount is an intager specifying the number of tiles in the animation.
+- `begin` is an integer specifying the beginning tile

+- `framecount` is an integer specifying the number of tiles in the animation.

 Frames of animated tiles are laid out sequentially.